PinkNextDev/PinkMonitor/README.md

 Pink Monitor
 ============

-RPC and utility functions used to communitcate with Pinkcoin full node and gather statistical data.
+RPC and utility functions used to communicate with Pinkcoin full node and gather statistical data.
 Work in progress, not working yet!